bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:51 PM CT, May 12</p>
+<p class="updated_time"> Latest data: 12:22 AM CT, May 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 81°, which is 12° **warmer** than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Today's high is 67°, which is 15° *colder* than yesterday.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

 - 67°
-- Overcast
+- Mostly Cloudy
-- 64% humidity
+- 67% humidity
 - 10 mph wind
-- 93% cloud cover
+- 74% cloud cover
-- 73 AQI 🟨
+- 65 AQI 🟨

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>